 After years and years of trying to get a big screen live action version of Wonder Woman off the ground it finally happened in 2013, but unfortunately not in her own movie.
 Despite a critical drubbing from fans and critics alike Zack Snyder’s Man of Steel made enough money for Warner Brothers to continue with their plans for a DC Extended Cinematic Universe to rival what Marvel was doing.

-In Batman v Superman: Dawn of Justice Wonder Woman (Gal Gadot) is nothing more than a glorified cameo, with much of her appearance simply being set-up for the upcoming Justice League movie, but when she is finally allowed to strut her stuff as she joined Batman and Superman in their fight against Doomsday, I was impressed with what I saw.
-How Gal Gadot will handle the character in her own movie has yet to be determined, but what little I did see of her in this movie was interesting enough to give me some hope.
-Also it’s not being directed by Zack Snyder, so that’s goes in the plus column.
+In Batman v Superman: Dawn of Justice Wonder Woman (Gal Gadot) is nothing more than a glorified cameo, with much of her appearance simply being set-up for the upcoming Justice League movie, but when she was finally allowed to strut her stuff she became the highlight of the movie.
+How Gal Gadot will handle the character in her own movie has yet to be determined but what little I did see of her in this movie was interesting enough to give me some hope, that and it not being directed by Zack Snyder helps.